1829 Gennaro Fabricatore II

 Mauro Giuliani played a Fabricatore guitar, and it is well documented that the violin virtuoso Niccolò Paganini owned (and signed) a Gennaro Fabricatore guitar from 1826.

 The earlier contributions by Fabricatore family members to the evolution of guitar design are unparalleled, but their later instruments were somewhat outdated by comparison.
-Elaborate inlays with bridge mustachios, embedded necks that met the body before the octave (or 12th fret), friction pegs, one-piece backs, etc. were all design elements that became increasingly outdated during the second quarter of the nineteenth century.
+Elaborate inlays with bridge mustaches, embedded necks that met the body before the octave (or 12th fret), friction pegs, one-piece backs, etc. were all design elements that became increasingly outdated during the second quarter of the nineteenth century.
 Nevertheless, we know that the Fabricatores continued manufacturing quality instruments up until 1854, when we find the last surviving guitar bearing their label.

 Rotation